GITMCode/GITM/srcDoc/index.md

 ln -s /scratchdisk/mydirectory/run.gitm.event01 .
 ```

-Then, within this directory, there is a file called 'UAM.in', which is what GITM reads
+Then, within this directory, there is a file called `UAM.in`, which is what GITM reads
 to set all of its parameters.

 ## Basic Inputs